Create PowerPoint Document in Blazor

 }

-Step 7: Add the following JavaScript function in the _Host.cshtml in the Pages folder.
+Step 7: Add the following JavaScript function to index.html.

 <script type="text/javascript">